Examining The Best Interest Question

 Arguments over custody and visitation can generate very heated emotions.
 A child exposed to these disagreements can feel torn between the loyalties of their two parents.
 We’ll guide you through the process to achieve an amicable agreement with your co-parent.
 Whether through direct negotiation with that parent or through his or her attorney, if necessary.

 Alternatively, we will defend your interest in mediation, should an impartial third party be needed.
 If a negotiated settlement is not possible, we will advocate for you and present your preferences to the court.
 The court will hear all the reasons why your preferences would be in the best interest of your child and we will petition the court to formalize your preferences in the form of an order.

 Relocation and Geographic Restriction

-At The Li Family Law Group We Strive for Workable Solutions But Prepare for Litigation
+At The Li Family Law Group We Strive to Help Frisco Residents Create Workable Solutions But Prepare for Litigation

 Because emotions can get heated in these matters, custody battles happen far too often.
 This is one area of Texas family law that frequently requires a bench or jury trial to reach a resolution.
 Given my trial skills and experience as a litigator, we begin from a position of strength in the custody court.

 Providing Compassion Guidance in Child Custody to Frisco

 If you need someone to listen to your story and champion your cause, we are here for you.
 We are family lawyers, Li Family Law Group.
 We’ll provide you honest, candid advice and guide you through the challenges of the legal system.
 Give us a call at 214-620-7001, or contact us online to arrange a confidential consultation to speak with an experienced child custody lawyer today.